lmangnier/Benchmark_Integration_Metagenomics_Metabolomics/README.md

-In this repo you can find the code for reproducing results and figures from our paper "Decoding the Microbiome-Metabolome Nexus: A Systematic Benchmark of Integrative Strategies".
+In this repo you can find the code for reproducing results and figures from our paper "*Decoding the Microbiome-Metabolome Nexus: A Systematic Benchmark of Integrative Strategies*".
 We summarize important results and findings below.
 We also provide a complete tutorial in the Wiki section on how combining best methods to identify complementary biological processes on one real dataset.

 ## Work Summary